AAndyProgram/UpTime/README.md

-A simple tool to getting information about computer uptime
+A simple tool to get information about computer uptime

 ----